wp-plugins/livepress/trunk/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.2.2 =
+* WP CLI commands to manage posts
+* removed JS console.log calls
+* Increased the timeout for vip_safe_wp_remote_get calls from 1 to 10
+* Did some work to allow the twitter popup to still work if the calling Ajax call is slow
+* Other small bug fixes
+* test on WordPress 4.1

 = 1.2.1 =
 * removed src files from plugin